phuzisham/volunteer_tracker/README.md

 1. _Download files [here](link)._

+2. _In terminal run 'bundle'._

+3. _In terminal run 'postrgres'._

+4. _In terminal run 'createdb volunteer_tracker'._

+5. _In terminal run 'psql volunteer_tracker < my_database.sql'._

-2. _In terminal run 'ruby app.rb'._
+6. _In terminal run 'ruby app.rb'._

-3. _Use page in browser._
+7. _Use page in browser._

 _Or use Heroku link: 'heroku link'_

 ## Support and contact details

-_If you have questions or run into any issues please email me at (david.hale7@gmail.com)_
+_If you have questions or run into any issues email me at: (david.hale7@gmail.com)_

 ## Technologies Used

-_Ruby, HTML, CSS, Bootstrap, Heroku, Sinatra._
+_Ruby, HTML, CSS, Bootstrap, Heroku, Sinatra, Postgres, SQL._

 ### License